How to Manage Caffeine Withdrawal

 - Nausea.
 Some people experience an upset stomach when they reduce their caffeine consumption.

 - Tremors.
-Consuming caffeine can cause tremors in people who aren’t used to it or get more than usual.
-But it can have the same effect in people who enjoy coffee, soda, or energy drinks regularly and then curtail or stop their consumption.
+Consuming caffeine can cause tremors in people who aren't used to it or get more than usual.
+But it can have the same effect on people who enjoy coffee, soda, or energy drinks regularly and then curtail or stop their consumption.

 - Trouble concentrating.
 Caffeine increases excitatory brain chemicals like adrenaline (epinephrine), norepinephrine, and dopamine.
 Cutting back can make it difficult to focus.